robnewman/quilt-pagila-data/README.md

 Time: 279.119 ms
 ```

-Copy `/path/to/data/interim/payments.csv` to the `packages` directory.
+Copy `/path/to/data/interim/payments.csv` to the `/path/to/packages` directory.

 ### 6.2.
 Authenticate to the Quilt registry & generate the data package

-In order to generate a data package, we first need to login to the Quilt data registry:
+In order to generate a data package, we first need to login to the Quilt data registry which [requires creating a free account](https://quiltdata.com/signup):

 ```bash
 [quilt-py3] $ quilt login